ThisisKUNMENG/canvas_grab/README.md

 Which means that we do not shoulder any responsibilities for, included but not limited to:

 1. API key leaking
+2. Students' personal information, account and password leaking
-2. Users upload copyright material from website to the Internet
+3. Users upload copyright material from website to the Internet